Scholarships & Funding

 In addition, SPH Scholars of Excellence awardees demonstrate experience with, or commitment to, serving or working with underserved, underrepresented, or marginalized U.S. populations.

 Interested applicants must complete the Diversity Essay portion of the SOPHAS application.
-Submission deadline is December 1, 2017.
+Submission deadline: December 1, 2017.

 SPH Scholarship for International Field Experiences

 The SPH offers up to four awards of $1,000 to assist current students with international field experience expenses.
 The application will be available online beginning February 9, 2018.

 Lowell & Leslie Kruse Scholarship for Community Performance Excellence